pavelkushtia/DataEngineering/setup_guide/02_kafka_distributed_setup.md

 # Apache Kafka Distributed Setup Guide

+## 📖 Architecture Guide

+**🎯 New to Kafka?** Read our comprehensive **[Kafka Architecture Guide](../architecture/kafka_architecture_guide.md)** first!

+This architecture guide explains:
+- How Kafka's distributed architecture works with YOUR exact setup
+- Message flow and partition distribution with detailed diagrams
+- ZooKeeper cluster coordination and broker management
+- How to scale from 3 to 5 or 7 nodes
+- Performance impact and fault tolerance analysis

+---

 ## Overview
 Apache Kafka will be set up as a distributed cluster across multiple nodes for high availability and scalability in the Data Engineering HomeLab.